Everything PR News

 Two paths.

 The first is to widen the category surface — build out coverage in adjacent enterprise software and emerging tech categories, drive new Provider Lens studies into MQ-adjacent territory, and force the engines to cite ISG where they currently default to Gartner.
-Expensive, slow, and competes against an entrenched incumbent.
+Expensive, slow, and competes against an entrenched incumbent with twenty times the analyst headcount.

 The second is to deepen the existing lane — lean further into services and sourcing, ship the AI-services Provider Lens variants faster than HFS does, and own the procurement-side AI-services category before it consolidates.
 Cheaper, faster, and plays to the firm's existing source profile inside the engines.